 Much has been said about marketing to different generations.
 From the retiring Baby Boomers to the social-media savvy Millennials with the Gen Xers in the middle, all three of them require significantly different marketing techniques.

-All four generations have value to businesses, but they all need to be pampered in different ways.
+All four generations have value to businesses, but they all need to be pampered in different ways and fortunately, myfrugalbusiness.com can give you more insight on that.
 Once you figure out the best way to attract each group, the next step is to gain their loyalty.
 Differentiated marketing can be done by any business with nearly any budget and it generally pays off when done well.

 The names and age ranges of the generations often vary between sources.
 There are still a few remaining members of the generations that fought in World War II, fondly known as The Greatest Generation or the GI Generation, but the youngest of this group is 94 years old.